Frequently Asked Questions

-Your profile will be the primary place to see information about your application(s) and tasks assigned to you throughout the process.
+You have the opportunity to apply to State Farm® as a Guest, but we highly encourage you to Create a Profile.
+Your profile will be the primary place to see information about your application(s), status and tasks assigned to you throughout the process.
 We will communicate via email and phone as well.
 Choose an email address you check regularly.
 Emails may be delivered to your spam or junk folders, so be sure to check there.
 In order to receive all communications, keep your contact information in My Profile current.

-You'll receive assessment information by email if the position you applied for requires pre-employment assessments.
+Yes, some positions require pre-employment testing.
+You'll receive information by email if the position you applied for requires pre-employment assessments.

 Yes.
 Job offers are contingent on a personal background check and drug screen.
 If your background check and drug screen produce satisfactory results, your offer will be finalized.

-Although timeframes vary based on position, our goal is to make a prompt final decision once all candidates have been interviewed.
-A recruiter will provide details on the position you are seeking.
+Although timeframes vary based on position, our goal is to make a prompt decision once all candidates have been interviewed.
+A member of our Talent Acquisition team will provide details on the position you are seeking.

 Some positions do require licensing.
-A recruiter will discuss licensing requirements during the interview process.
+A member of our Talent Acquisition team will discuss licensing requirements during the interview process.

 If you have an existing insurance or financial services license, the license would be reviewed to confirm it meets the requirements for the position.